 Gary RieschelCo-Founder and Partner

 Gary Rieschel has over 35 years of successful operating and investing experience as a senior executive, entrepreneur, investor, and global business strategist.
 Gary has held executive positions at Intel, Sequent Computer, Cisco Systems, and Softbank Corporation.
 Over the last 20 years as a venture capitalist, he led investments in 13 companies in the US and China which grew to over $1B USD in market capitalization.
 Gary aided in the creation of the venture capital industry in China through sponsoring and founding several of China’s leading VC firms including Softbank China Ventures, SAIF Partners (2001), Ceyuan Ventures (2004), and Qiming Venture Partners (2006).
 He is Founding Managing Partner of Qiming, one of China’s preeminent VC firms with over $4.3B under management.
 In 2016, Gary returned to the States after 12 years in China to launch Qiming’s first operation in the US.
 Qiming US has over $300M USD under management invested in cutting edge healthcare investments.
-Gary remains on Qiming’s Executive and Investment Committees and serves on the board of Lanzatech, a leading environmental biotech company.
+Gary serves on the board of Nuvaira and remains on Qiming’s Executive and Investment Committees.
+He also serves on the board of Lanzatech, a leading environmental biotech company.

 Gary is well regarded as a mentor to entrepreneurs, founders, and other venture capitalists.
 He is on the board of many preeminent environmental organizations including The Nature Conservancy (Montana), PERC (Free Market Environmentalism), the Climate Leadership Council, the Asia Society (Advisor), and helped introduce the Rocky Mountain Institute into China.
 Gary also serves on the board of the US Olympic Foundation and is a permanent member of the Council on Foreign Relations.

 Gary holds a BA in Biology from Reed College in Portland, OR where he is a long time Trustee, and an MBA from the Harvard Business School.
 He lived in Japan for five years in the late 1980s and in Shanghai from 2005 through 2016.
 He now resides in Seattle, WA.